constantskeptic/boomlabs/README.md

 1. go to the hugolanding folder
 2. run `hugo server`
-3. go to http://localhost:1313/boomlabs and see the site and make changes
+3. go to http://localhost:1313/boomlabs and see the site and make changes via any IDE or terminal window of your choice
+4. don't forget to push the sub module / themes as well during updates: `git push --recurse-submodules=on-demand`

 ## how to publish